zeeshanali/Online-Help/docs/Contributor_Docs/cd_Contribute_To_Backend.md

 ### Stop the IML running services
 * chroma-config stop

-Go to the cloned **intel-manager-for-lustre** repo on the /vagrant mount point where the code edits were made.
+Go to the cloned **integrated-manager-for-lustre** repo on the /vagrant mount point where the code edits were made.
 ```
-cd /vagrant/intel-manager-for-lustre
+cd /vagrant/integrated-manager-for-lustre
 ```

 ### Preserve the original files that came with the initial IML install.